eldarj/bash--deb-pkg-builder-installer/README.md

 A directory with the name `somescript` will be created, in which you'll find all the source, tar archives and deb package.

-Run your newly installed script with
+Run your newly installed script
 ```
 somescript
 ```